RChandler234/GithubScraper/README.md

 When running the server, go to http://127.0.0.1:5000/apidocs to see the auto-generated Swagger docs

-## Docker

-If you have Docker installed, run the following commands to spin up this application in Docker:

-`docker compose pull`

-`docker compose up`

 ## CodeGen

 I used [create-vite](https://vite.dev/guide/) to make the starter code for the frontend

 I used [poetry new](https://python-poetry.org/docs/basic-usage/) to generate the starter poetry project for the backend

 I used ChatGPT for suggestions and debugging issues as I was figuring out how to setup the poetry/ flask backend since I haven't worked with them in-depth before.
 I particularly had issues with circular imports in python, setting up SQLAlchemy initially, and all the project.toml configuration stuff at first.
-I also used it for color suggestions for the frontend and debugging some CSS issues I had trying to make sure only the cards were scrollable on the querying pages
+I also used it for color suggestions for the frontend and debugging some CSS issues I had trying to make sure only the cards were scrollable on the querying pages.
+I also used it for figuring out how to get started on the test setup/ mocking (I'm used to jest in typescript)